Quantum dynamics under simultaneous and continuous measurement of noncommutative observables: Introduction

-Continuous measurement of a single observable has already been discussed in many works \cite{A. Steck, J. Combes, T. Konrad, C. Laflamme, Yang}, and the feedback control theory based on the single-observable measurement is well established \cite{A. C. Doherty1, A. C. Doherty2}.
-On the other hand, as for simultaneous and continuous measurement of multiple observables, there is another fundamental issue when two non-commutative observables are simultaneously measured.
-Although several works have discussed simultaneous, continuous measurement of two non-commutative observables \cite{A. J. Scott, Gough, Ochoa}, they assume observables whose commutator is a $c$-number.
-In the present paper, we will go a step further and address what about for more general cases in which the commutator of the observables is not a $c$-number but an operator.
-We will show that the master equation obtained for simultaneous and continuous measurement of two observables whose commutator is a $c$-number \cite{A. J. Scott, K. Jacobs2} is still valid regardless of the observables to be measured.
+Continuous measurement of a single observable has already been discussed in many works \cite{Barchielle, N. Gisin, C. M. Caves, L. Diosi, Presilla, A. Steck, J. Combes, T. Konrad, C. Laflamme, Yang}, and the feedback control theory based on the single-observable measurement is well established \cite{A. C. Doherty1, A. C. Doherty2}.
+On the other hand, as for simultaneous and continuous measurement of multiple observables, there is another fundamental issue when two noncommutative observables are simultaneously measured.
+Although several works have discussed the simultaneous, continuous measurement of two noncommutative observables, they either consider two particular observables, such as canonically conjugate variables \cite{A. J. Scott, Gough, Ochoa} (i.e., the commutator of them is a $c$-number) and qubit observables \cite{Chantasri, Luis, Shay}, or assume that the system under the simultaneous and continuous measurement evolves according to the Lindblad form master equation without additional cross terms, which describe the interplay effect of the two individual measurements, even though the measured observables are not commutative \cite{K. Jacobs2, Chantasri, A. Levy}.
+In the present paper, instead of assuming, we will derive the master equation of the system under the simultaneous, continuous measurement of two arbitrary noncommutative observables, whose commutator is not a $c$-number but an operator.
+We will start from a concrete measurement model, which can be used to describe the simultaneous and continuous measurement of two arbitrary observables, and show that the master equation obtained for simultaneous and continuous measurement of two observables whose commutator is a $c$-number \cite{A. J. Scott} is still valid regardless of the observables to be measured.